MRaySutt/SuttonEntropyAnalysisTool/README.md

 This runs on Python out of terminal or command prompt.
 Python 3.9+ is recommended.

-### 4. Set your target event in fetching_mechanism.py
+This was written on Jupyter Notebook and tested on anaconda_prompt.

-Replace the filler GPS time that is included
+It is highly recommended to use a similar structure.

-### 5. Run through each module in this order in the terminal/command prompt as some build off of each other
+### 4. Run through each module in this order in the terminal/command prompt as some build off of each other

 1.) fetching_mechanism.py
 2.) preprocess.py